sitano/sitano.github.io/_drafts/go-channel-are-not-wrong.md

 title: Go channels are not wrong (slow mutexes), but you are
 ---

-This post appeared as an attempt to analyze popular trend lately in the Go community to write an articles usually called: go channels are slow compared to whatever (mutexes, ring buffers, etc) - you name it.
+This post appeared as an attempt to address a popular trend in the Go community lately, to write an articles usually called: go channels are slow compared to whatever (mutexes, ring buffers, etc) - you name it.
 Which I personally think are not a) correct, b) they tend to urge people in what channels actually are not in its nature, thus